 I would call that a fake forever adoptive home.

-Real forever homes pay their own Veterinary Bills & may have to put dogs down for financial reasons if they do not have Insurance.
+Real forever homes pay their own Veterinary Bills & may have to put animals down for financial reasons if they do not have Insurance.

 (Even with Insurance that is a possibility in a Forever Home-that is life in the real World.)

-I believe that is part of their scheme & the reason Rescues want control of dogs.
+I believe that is part of their scheme & the reason Rescues want control of animals.

 No Rescue nonsense required for my dog,just a pleasant 2 way Conversation.